StackVista/stackstate-docs/use/health-state-and-alerts/set-up-alerting.md

 ## How an alert is triggered

 Alerts are triggered in response to health state changes on an element or view.
-The health state of an element is derived from metrics and events data in the telemetry streams assigned to it, whereas the health state of a view is calculated based on the cumulative health state of elements within it.
+The health state of an element is derived from metrics and events data in the telemetry streams assigned to it, whereas the health state of a view is calculated based on the combined health state of elements within it.
 Propagated state changes can also be used to trigger alerts, however, this can result in a lot of noise.
 The contributing factors that lead to an alert being triggered are described below.

-- [Telemetry streams](/use/health-state-and-alerts/add-telemetry-to-component.md) attached to an element provide related metrics and events data.
+- [Telemetry streams](/use/health-state-and-alerts/add-telemetry-to-element.md) attached to an element provide related metrics and events data.
 - [Health checks](/use/health-state-and-alerts/add-a-health-check.md) attached to the element listen to the available telemetry streams and report a health state based on the configured parameters.
 - When the reported health state of an element changes, a chain of [state change events](#state-change-events) are generated:
     - `HealthStateChangedEvent` for the element itself.